UKHomeOfficeForms/hof/components/combine-and-loop-fields/Readme.md

-`fieldsToGroup`: (Required) the fields being specified for an object, e.g. house number, street, postcode, that are grouped together, `removePrefix`: (Optional) a string which is used to remove consistent prefixes from a collection of fields that are grouped together, `combineValuesToSingleField`: (Optional) a new field that is created with its value being the concatenation of values of the fields specified in `fieldsToGroup`, `returnTo`: the next step if you want to add another object to this group
+`fieldsToGroup`: (Required) the fields being specified for an object, e.g. house number, street, postcode, that are grouped together, `removePrefix`: (Optional) a string which is used to remove consistent prefixes from a collection of fields that are grouped together, `combineValuesToSingleField`: (Optional) a new field that is created with its value being the concatenation of values of the fields specified in `fieldsToGroup`, `groupOptional`: (Optional) set this to true if you want to land on the radio button question if all records in the group are deleted after creation, `returnTo`: (Required) the next step if you want to add another object to this group
 ```